pantrypoints/sp/content/en/research/countries/china/xi/chapter-01c.md

 goals of solving the problem of food and clothing for the people and achieving a moderately prosperous level of living standards on the whole have been achieved ahead of schedule.
 On this basis, our party has put forward the "two centenary goals."
-Focusing on the realization of the "two centenary goals", the 19th National Congress of the Communist Party of China made strategic arrangements for economic construction, political construction, cultural construction, social construction, ecological civilization construction and party building, which are highly strategic, forward-looking and targeted.
+Focusing on the realization of the "two centenary goals", the 19th National Congress of the CCP made strategic arrangements for economic construction, political construction, cultural construction, social construction, ecological civilization construction and party building, which are highly strategic, forward-looking and targeted.

-Building a moderately prosperous society in an all-round way by 2020 is a solemn commitment made by the Communist Party of China to the people and to history.
+Building a moderately prosperous society in an all-round way by 2020 is a solemn commitment made by the CCP to the people and to history.
 According to the actual completion of various indicators of economic and social development, we are fully confident that we will build a moderately prosperous society in an all-round way by 2020 and achieve the first centenary goal as scheduled.
 From the 19th CPC National Congress to the 20th CPC National